gaycodegal/operator-12/README.md

 ## Legal

 [MIT license](./LICENSE) for the project.
+Lua's source is not included in this project's but all distributed compiled versions of this software require you to follow Lua's MIT license.
+I'm going to work in a Powered-by-Lua image eventually into the project.
 Also the MOZART NBP font (by Nate Halley) is used by this project.
 See [its readme](./resources/fonts/mozart_readme.txt) for details.

+I have yet to create a thanks-page within the app, but will get there when I'm planning a release.

+I have obtained permission to do the work necessary to finish this project from my company via [iarc](https://opensource.google.com/docs/iarc/), which is a wonderful thing.